phdfbk/phdfbk.github.io/students/_posts/2016-08-23-sciarretta.md

 date: 23/08/2016
 aboutme:
 from: Italy
-research_topic: Security and Privacy of Mobile Applications: Authentication and Authorization
+research_topic: Security and Privacy of Mobile Applications&#58; Authentication and Authorization
 abstract:
 advisor: Armando Alessandro, Silvio Ranise, and Roberto Carbone
 keywords: